yexiguafuqihao/quiz/README.md

 4. Circular shift array

 The given position k partitions a given array into 2 parts.
 And the 2 parts need to be swapped.
-Then the first part after the swap is reversed again to produce the final result.
-Therefore, we can firstly reverse the 2 splits at first, respectively.
+Take the circular right shift as example.
+It first needs to partition a given array/list into 2 parts according to the given k, then the 2 parts needs to be swapped.
+After swap, the first part needed to be reversed to produce the final result.
+Therefore, we can reverse the 2 splits at first, respectively.
 Then reverse the whole array.
 The final result can be obtained.
 Because the 2 reversion conducted on the 2 parts has been canceled out.

 5. Output the most frequently occurred words in a given string.